lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Based on long-established customs.
 "For Thanksgiving we make all the traditional fixings."

 travel
 : Go to places away from home.
-"When I'm older I want to travel around Europe."
+"When I’m older I want to travel around Europe."

 tribal
 : Of or relating to a tribe.
 "The indigenous tribal people knew the land well."

 trying
 : Making effort, striving.
-"Keep trying and you'll get it!"
+"Keep trying and you’ll get it!"

 tube
 : Long hollow cylinder.
 "We floated down the river in an inner tube."